mcnabb998/kconnect-console/CONTRIBUTING.md

 This will:
 - Run Go proxy tests with coverage reporting
-- Run web Vitest suites with coverage reporting
+- Run web Node.js test suites with coverage reporting

 ### Code Style